dalehenrich/amber-skeleton/README.md

 To start working with your own **Amber Skeleton** project:

   1. [Fork the Amber Skeleton][11] project.
-  2. [Rename the forked project] to the name you want the project to have. *Note that you might want to have a personal fork of the Amber Skeleton project so you can customize the project for your own needs.*
+  2. [Rename the forked project][12] to the name you want the project to have. *Note that you might want to have a personal fork of the Amber Skeleton project so you can customize the project for your own needs.*